Vineyard Property Management

 However, people with disabilities who use service animals are an exception to the type of security deposits known as pet deposits.
 That’s because disability is a protected characteristic under the Fair Housing Act.

-Security Deposit Storage Rules
+Security Deposit Storage Rules and Regulations

 Georgia requires each landlord to store their tenants’ security deposits in a certain manner.
 Specifically, you have two options in this regard.